 Meet Apple TV

 The Apple TV as we know it today debuted in 2015 as the fourth-generation Apple TV, now known as the Apple TV HD.
-It's a fairly basic streaming box, but it was the first to support tvOS, which allows you to download apps from third-party developers for use with your big-screen TV.
+It's a fairly simple streaming box, but it was the first to support tvOS, which allows you to download apps from third-party developers for use with your big-screen TV.
 Thicker than its predecessor, the Apple TV HD is still a comparatively small, sleek black set-top box that takes up very little space in your home theater setup.

 Setting up your Apple TV

-The Siri Remote is also designed to navigate through the Apple TV's interface, keyboard, and apps.
+The previous Siri Remote is also designed to navigate through the Apple TV's interface, keyboard, and apps.
 The Home button, which features an icon of a TV, can take you either directly to the TV app or to the Apple TV's app-laden Home screen.
 The glass trackpad at the top of the remote allows you to swipe through the Apple TV's interface and can be clicked like the trackpad on a Mac to make a selection.

 Third-party controllers and accessories

-If specific apps support them, you can also connect your iPhone, iPad, or iPod touch to your Apple TV to use as an auxiliary controller.
+If specific apps support them, you can also connect your best iPhone, best iPad, or iPod touch to your Apple TV to use as an auxiliary controller.
 Outside of apps, however, there's currently no great way to control your Apple TV with your iPhone besides limited support in the company's own Remote app.

-Meet your new Apple TV's apps
+Meet your new Apple TV apps